KyongRok/EECS3431_Assignment1/readme.txt

 8. Fish animation.
 9. Human modling without arms.
 10. Human moves in x and y direction
+11. Human legs kicks (rotation on hips and knees) while feet does not

 Required Elements Not Added:

+** Source of base codes **
+This assignment was done on top of the template code provided by professor through eclass and we added our own functions and drew our objects in function render();